raspberrypilearning/physical-computing-guide/worksheet.md

 ![Simple circuit](images/simple-circuit.png)

 When we use a GPIO pin as an output, the Raspberry Pi replaces *both the switch and the battery* in the above diagram.
-Each pin can turn on or off, or go HIGH or LOW in computing terms.
-When the pin is HIGH it outputs 3.3 volts (3v3); when the pin is LOW it is off.
+Each pin can turn on or off, or go `HIGH` or `LOW` in computing terms.
+When the pin is `HIGH` it outputs 3.3 volts (3v3); when the pin is `LOW` it is off.

 Here's the same circuit using the Raspberry Pi.
 The LED is connected to a GPIO pin (which can output +3v3) and a ground pin (which is 0v and acts like the negative terminal of the battery):

 ![GPIO wth LED](images/gpio-led-pi2.png)

-The next step is to write a program to tell the pin to go HIGH or LOW.
+The next step is to write a program to tell the pin to go `HIGH` or `LOW`.
 Here's an example using [Python](http://www.raspberrypi.org/learning/quick-reaction-game/) (see Step 2), and here's how to do it in [Scratch](http://www.raspberrypi.org/learning/robot-antenna/).

 ### Input

-GPIO *outputs* are easy; they are on or off, HIGH or LOW, 3v3 or 0v. *Inputs* are a bit trickier because of the way that digital devices work.
+GPIO *outputs* are easy; they are on or off, `HIGH` or `LOW`, 3v3 or 0v. *Inputs* are a bit trickier because of the way that digital devices work.
 Although it might seem reasonable just to connect a button across an input pin and a ground pin, the Pi can get confused as to whether the button is on or off.
 It might work properly, it might not.
 It's a bit like floating about in deep space; without a reference it would be hard to tell if you were going up or down, or even what up or down meant!

 This is why you will see phrases like "pull up" and "pull down" in Raspberry Pi GPIO tutorials.
 It's a way of giving the input pin a reference so it knows for certain when an input is received.